True SOUND of Sacred Name of God

 written word of God, what more Proof do we need than that???

 need ANY more proof than the written word itself, but we can add a major proof to the written word, and that is the SOUND

 of his name, the YH (Yuh) which is written in the prophets’ names, without the added vowels, and is ALWAYS pronounced

 Which means praise Yuh.
 Notice there’s no vowel dots in the sacred name.

 We see the two dots (:) “under” the Yod and He, but never in the

 name itself, because it is not a part of the original name, the vowel dots (:) were added to the name later.

-Some suggest that the Masoretes added the vowels to the sacred name, but I find no
+Some suggest that the Masoretes added the vowels to the sacred name, but I find no evidence of this.

 Isa Yuh, which means Yuh has saved יְשַׁעְיָה

 Notice this time God’s name in Hebrew, the Yod He, is at the other end